Bruce Adrian Last

 Best of luck.

-If you do not know where to find an attorney, your local county bar association may provide an attorney referral service which provides a consultation at a small or no fee.
+If you don't know where to find an attorney, you can try your local county bar association.
+Many California county bar associations provide attorney referral services which, for a small or no fee, refer you to an attorney who provides a half-hour or hour consultation.

 ...
 Read More